swaits/typst-collection/preview/glossy/src/gloss.typ

 #let __gloss_label_prefix = "__gloss:"

-// given an array of dictionaries, make sure each has all the keys we'll
+// Normalizes a dictionary entry by ensuring all required and optional keys exist
-// reference, using default values if needed
+// with appropriate default values.
+//
+// Parameters:
+//   entry (dictionary): Input dictionary containing at least 'short' and optionally
+//                      'long', 'plural', 'longplural', 'description', and 'group'
+//
+// Returns:
+//   dictionary: Normalized dictionary with all expected keys populated
+//
+// Throws:
+//   - If 'short' key is missing
+//   - If 'short' value is not a string
+//   - If 'short' value is an empty string
+//
-#let __normalize_entries(entry-list) = {
+#let __normalize_entry(entry) = {
-  // TODO: panic if key or short missing, all others optional let new-list = () for entry in entry-list {
-    let long = entry.at("long", default: none)
-    let longplural = entry.at("longplural", default: none)
-    if long != none and longplural == none {
-      longplural = __pluralize(long)
+  // Validate required fields
+  if not "short" in entry {
+    panic("Entry must contain a 'short' key")
   }

-    new-list.push((
-      key: entry.key,
+  if type(entry.short) != "string" {
+    panic("Entry 'short' must be a string")
+  }
+  if entry.short.trim() == "" {
+    panic("Entry 'short' cannot be empty")
+  }

+  // Extract values with defaults, using consistent none for missing optionals let long = entry.at("long", default: none)

+  // Return the normalized entry
+  (
     short: entry.short,
     plural: entry.at("plural", default: __pluralize(entry.short)),
     long: long,
-      longplural: longplural,
+    longplural: entry.at("longplural", default: __pluralize(long)),
     description: entry.at("description", default: none),
-      group: entry.at("group", default: ""),
+    group: entry.at("group", default: "")
-    ))
+  )
 }

-  return new-list
+// Checks if a key exists in the glossary state.
+//
+// Parameters:
+//   key (string): The key to look up in the glossary entries
+//
+// Returns:
+//   boolean: True if the key exists in the glossary, false otherwise
+//
+#let __has_entry(key) = {
+  key in __gloss_entries.final().keys()
 }

+// Updates the glossary state by adding or updating an entry.
+//
+// Parameters:
+//   key (string): The key under which to store the entry
+//   entry (dictionary): The normalized glossary entry to store
+//
+// Returns:
-// update our state with a glossary entry
+//   none: Updates state as a side effect
+//
-#let __add_entry(entry) = {
+#let __add_entry(key, entry) = {
-  // make sure our final glossary state does not already have this key if __gloss_entries.final().at(entry.key, default: false) == true {
-    panic("Glossary error.
-Duplicate key: " + entry.key)
-  }

-  // add it to the state
-  __gloss_entries.update(st => {
+  __gloss_entries.update(state => {
-    st.insert(entry.key, entry)
+    state.insert(key, entry)
-    return st
+    state
   })
 }

-// fetch a glossary entry from our state, or panic
+// Retrieves a glossary entry from the state.
+//
+// Parameters:
+//   key (string): The key of the entry to retrieve
+//
+// Returns:
+//   dictionary: The glossary entry associated with the key
+//
+// Throws:
+//   - If the key does not exist in the glossary
+//
 #let __get_entry(key) = {
   let entries = __gloss_entries.final()
-    if key not in entries {
+  if key not in entries.keys() {
-      panic("Glossary error.
-Missing key: " + key)
+    panic("Glossary error: Missing key '" + key + "'")
   }

   entries.at(key)
 }

-// returns true if an entry with `key` is in our glossary state
-#let __has_entry(key) = {
-    let entries = __gloss_entries.final()
-    key in entries
-}

-// helper to prefix a key for label/reference scoping for the dictionary entry
+// Creates a prefixed label string for dictionary entries and term usage.
+//
+// Parameters:
+//   key (string): The glossary entry key
+//
+// Returns:
+//   string: The prefixed label string for dictionary entries
+//
 #let __dict_label_str(key) = {
   __gloss_label_prefix + key
 }

+// Creates a label object for dictionary entries.
+//
+// Parameters:
+//   key (string): The glossary entry key
+//
+// Returns:
-// helper to get a label with prefix for the dictionary entry
+//   label: A Typst label object for the dictionary entry
+//
 #let __dict_label(key) = {
   label(__dict_label_str(key))
 }

-// helper to prefix a key for label/reference scoping for the term use in a doc
+// Creates a prefixed label string for term usage in documents.
+//
+// Parameters:
+//   key (string): The glossary entry key
+//   index (int): The occurrence index of the term in the document
+//
+// Returns:
+//   string: The prefixed label string for term usage
+//
 #let __term_label_str(key, index) = {
   __gloss_label_prefix + key + "." + str(index)
 }

-// helper to get a label with prefix for the term use in a doc
+// Creates a label object for term usage in documents.
+//
+// Parameters:
+//   key (string): The glossary entry key
+//   index (int): The occurrence index of the term in the document
+//
+// Returns:
+//   label: A Typst label object for the term usage
+//
 #let __term_label(key, index) = {
   label(__term_label_str(key, index))
 }

-// update the usage count for a given key
+// Updates the term usage count in the glossary state.
+//
+// Parameters:
+//   key (string): The glossary entry key
+//   count (int): The number of times the term has been used
+//
+// Returns:
+//   none: Updates state as a side effect
+//
 #let __save_term_usage(key, count) = {
-  __gloss_used.update(st => {
+  __gloss_used.update(state => {
-    st.insert(key, count)
+    state.insert(key, count)
-    return st;
+    state
   })
 }

-// the main function which emits terms used in a document
+// Renders a glossary term with various formatting options.
 //
-// handles all the modifiers:
+// This function handles the display of terms in the document, managing both first
+// and subsequent uses, pluralization, capitalization, and different display forms
+// (short, long, or combined forms).
 //
+// Parameters:
+//   key (string): The glossary entry key to render
+//   modifiers (array): Array of modifier strings that control term rendering:
-// - cap: capitalize the term
+//     - "cap": Capitalize the first letter of the term
-// - pl: pluralize the term
+//     - "pl": Use plural form of the term
-// - both: emit "Long form (short form)"
+//     - "both": Show "Long form (short form)"
-// - short: emit just the short form
+//     - "short": Show only the short form
-// - long: emit just the long form
+//     - "long": Show only the long form
-#let __gls(
-  key,
-  modifiers: array
-) = {
+//     - "def" or "desc": Show the term's description instead
+//
+// Returns:
+//   content: Formatted term with appropriate labels and metadata
+//
+// Behavior:
+//   - Without modifiers, first use shows "Long form (short form)", subsequent uses show short form
+//   - Explicit modifiers override the default first-use behavior
+//   - If long form is requested but unavailable, falls back to short form

-  // Get the term
+//   - Maintains usage counter for term references
+//
+#let __gls(key, modifiers: array) = {
-  let entry = __get_entry(key)
-  let entry_label = __dict_label_str(key)
+  // Fetch the entry and prepare label let entry = __get_entry(key) let entry_label = __dict_label_str(key)

+  // Handle description mode
+  if "def" in modifiers or "desc" in modifiers {
+    return [#entry.description]
+  }

+  // Track term usage
-  // Lookup and increment the count let entry_counter = counter(entry_label)
+  let entry_counter = counter(entry_label)
   entry_counter.step()

-  // See if this is the first use let key_index = entry_counter.get().first()
+  let key_index = entry_counter.get().first()
   let first = key_index == 0

-  // Count the entry as used so we can link back from glossary __save_term_usage(entry.key, key_index + 1)
+  __save_term_usage(key, key_index + 1)

-  // Helper: Apply pluralization if needed let pluralize_term = (singular, plural) => {
+  // Helper: Apply pluralization if requested let pluralize_term = (singular, plural) => {
     if "pl" in modifiers and plural != none { plural } else { singular }
   }

-  // Helper: Capitalize term if "cap" modifier present let capitalize_term = (term) => {
+  // Helper: Apply capitalization if requested let capitalize_term = (term) => {
     if "cap" in modifiers { upper(term.first()) + term.slice(1) } else { term }
   }

-  // Helper: Format a term with pluralization and capitalization let format_term = (term, plural) => {
+  // Helper: Apply both pluralization and capitalization let format_term = (term, plural) => {
     capitalize_term(pluralize_term(term, plural))
   }

-  // Helper: Select and format the displayed term (long, short, or both) let select_term = (is_long_mode, use_both) => {
+  // Helper: Select and format the appropriate term form let select_term = (is_long_mode, use_both) => {
-    // Derive pluralized and capitalized versions of the long and short forms let short_form = format_term(entry.short, entry.plural)
+    let short_form = format_term(entry.short, entry.plural)
-    let long_form = if entry.long != none { format_term(entry.long, entry.longplural) } else { none }
+    let long_form = if entry.long != none {

-    // Return logic for term selection:
+      format_term(entry.long, entry.longplural)
+    } else {
+      none
+    }

     if use_both and long_form != none {
-      // 1.
-If "both" is requested AND we have a long form available:
-      //    Show "Long Form (Short Form)"
       [#long_form (#short_form)]
     } else if is_long_mode and long_form != none {
-      // 2.
-If long mode is requested AND we have a long form available:
-      //    Show just the long form
       [#long_form]
     } else {
-      // 3.
-Fallback case - use short form when:
-      //    - "both" was requested but no long form exists
-      //    - long mode was requested but no long form exists
-      //    - short form was explicitly requested
-      //    - no specific mode was requested [#short_form]
+      [#short_form]
     }
   }

-  // Determine which form to display: "short", "long", or "both" let is_both = "both" in modifiers let is_long = "long" in modifiers and not is_both let is_short = "short" in modifiers and not is_both and not is_long
+  // Determine display mode from modifiers let is_both = "both" in modifiers let is_long = "long" in modifiers and not is_both let is_short = "short" in modifiers and not is_both and not is_long

   context {
-    // Final display logic
-    let display = if is_both or is_long or is_short {
+    // Generate final display based on modifiers or default behavior let display = if is_both or is_long or is_short {
-      // User requested specific behavior via modifiers select_term(is_long, is_both)
+      select_term(is_long, is_both)
     } else {
-      // Default behavior: show "both" on first use, else "short" select_term(false, first)
+      select_term(false, first)
     }

-    // TODO: figure out how to link to __dict_label(key) if the glossary exists
-    // NOTE: this is a low priority, I don't think it's that important or useful.

-    // Emit with labels for this instance of the term usage [#display#metadata(display)#__term_label(key, key_index)] }
+    // Emit term with metadata and usage label [#display#metadata(display)#__term_label(key, key_index)] }
 }

+// Creates page number links back to each usage of a glossary term.
+//
+// This function generates a comma-separated list of page numbers, where each
-// Create all the backlinks to term uses in a doc, in the form of page numbers
+// number links back to a usage of the term in the document.
+Duplicate page
-// linked.
-Used when emitting a glossary, so its page numbers can link back to
+// numbers are removed to avoid redundancy.
+//
+// Parameters:
+//   key (string): The glossary entry key
+//   count (int): Number of times the term appears in the document
+//
+// Returns:
+//   content: Comma-separated list of linked page numbers
+//
+// Example output: "1, 3, 5" where each number links to the term usage on that page
-// the uses.
+//
 #let __create_backlinks(key, count) = {
-  // create array of labels to link to let labels = for i in range(count) {
+  // Generate labels for each term usage let labels = for i in range(count) {
     (__term_label(key, i),)
   }

-  // create arrays of locations, and page number display text let pages = labels
+  // Get page numbers for each usage let pages = labels
-    .map(l => { locate(l) })
+    .map(l => locate(l))
-    .map((loc) => { numbering(__default(loc.page-numbering(), "1"), loc.page()) })
+    .map(loc => numbering(
+      __default(loc.page-numbering(), "1"),
+      loc.page()
+    ))

-  // convert labels to links, filtering out duplicated pages let seen = () let links = for i in range(labels.len()) {
+  // Create links, excluding duplicate page numbers let seen = () let links = for i in range(labels.len()) {
-    let l = labels.at(i)
+    let label = labels.at(i)
-    let p = pages.at(i)
+    let page = pages.at(i)

-    if seen.contains(p) {
+    if seen.contains(page) {
       (none,)
     } else {
-      seen.push(p)
-      (link(l, p),)
+      seen.push(page)
+      (link(label, page),)
     }
   }.filter(l => l != none)

-  // connect links with commas and return links.join(", ")
+  // Join links with commas
+  links.join(", ")
 }

-// Main wrapper (usually used in a `#show: init-glossary`) which loads the
-// entries passed in into our state.
-Furthermore, hooks into references so that
-// we can intercept term usage in a doc and label them appropriately.
+// Initializes the glossary system and sets up term reference handling.
 //
-// Pass a function in `show-term(term-body)` to control how you display terms.
+// This function is typically used with `#show: init-glossary`.
+It performs
+// three main tasks:
+// 1.
+Validates and loads glossary entries into the state
+// 2.
+Sets up reference handling to intercept and format term usage
+// 3.
+Applies custom term formatting if provided
+//
+// Parameters:
+//   entries (dictionary): Dictionary of glossary entries where:
+//     - keys are term identifiers
+//     - values are entry dictionaries containing term details
+//   show-term ((content) => content): Optional function to customize term rendering
+//     Default: Returns term content unchanged
+//   body (content): Document content to process
+//
+// Returns:
+//   content: Processed document content with glossary functionality enabled
+//
+// Throws:
+//   - If entries parameter is not a dictionary
+//
+#let init-glossary(
+  entries,
-#let init-glossary(entries, show-term: (term-body) => term-body, body) = context {
+  show-term: (term-body) => term-body, body
-  for entry in __normalize_entries(entries) {
-    __add_entry(entry)
+) = context {
+  // Validate entries parameter type if type(entries) != dictionary {
+    panic("entries must be a dictionary, instead got: " + repr(entries))
   }

+  // Process and store each glossary entry for (key, entry) in entries {
+    __add_entry(key, __normalize_entry(entry))
+  }

-  // convert refs we recognize into links with labels show ref: r => {
+  // Set up reference handling for glossary terms show ref: r => {
     let (key, ..modifiers) = str(r.target).split(":")
     if __has_entry(key) {